aidan-gibson/obsidian-filename-yaml-sync/README.md

 ```
 It only acts on save, not on fileopen to avoid interference with other plugins; must edit the file to trigger it.
 ***
-This code is a fugly hack [dvcrn's repo](https://github.com/dvcrn/obsidian-filename-heading-sync/tree/e301aa40b709fabe5ac43b62cfcafa8192fccd21); exact same behavior but for the first heading in the file instead of the YAML title.
+This code is a fugly hack of [dvcrn's repo](https://github.com/dvcrn/obsidian-filename-heading-sync/tree/e301aa40b709fabe5ac43b62cfcafa8192fccd21); exact same behavior but for the first heading in the file instead of the YAML title.
 They deserve all credit.

 MIT licensing.